All Episodes

 Meanwhile, American public safety was at issue, and apparently Apple didn't care.

-They basically own the vast majority of information, viewpoint, and opinion on digital platforms that all of us use, whether it's our phones or our computers.
+But number three, and this is perhaps the most troubling scenario of all that I see, Facebook, Google, and Twitter, they basically own the vast majority of information viewpoint and opinion on digital platforms that all of us use, whether it's our phones or our computers.

 These companies, when it came to the election issues of Mr. Trump's use of Facebook and Twitter, isn't it interesting how they all worked in tandem to shut down President Trump?

-Yeah, it's gonna come down Wednesday morning.
+Yeah, it's going to come down Wednesday morning.

-Those of us involved in the case are gonna hear early than earlier than that, probably Tuesday, but it is coming down officially on Wednesday.
+Those of us involved in the case are going to hear earlier than that, probably Tuesday.

 I know how it ought to result, and that is Facebook once again will lose and President Trump should win, but we'll find out.

-Uh but I wouldn't count on in this chilling atmosphere, I wouldn't count on it.
+In this chilling atmosphere, I wouldn't count on it.

-So uh they've all been working in lockstep.
+So they've all been working in lockstep.

 It's laughable to say that they aren't not only talking together, but planning together collectively to shut down politically incorrect content.

-Um that sounds like surveillance of Americans without any warrant.
+That sounds like surveillance of Americans without any warrant.

 Yeah.

-Yeah, and that's uh that's also troubling.
+And that's also troubling.

 How much power do we want to give to unelected federal agents to be able to do this?

-It was there in the declaration of independence as one of the grievances that led to the American Revolution.
+It was there in the Declaration of Independence as one of the grievances that led to the American Revolution.

 Well, I mean, that sounds like a pretty chilling atmosphere.